Christine Pritchard

 Christine Pritchard (6 August 1943 – 14 February 2023) was a Welsh actress.
-She was best known in Wales for her role as the witch in Rala Rwdins, a children's show on S4C in the 1990s.
+She was best known in Wales for her role as the titular character in Rala Rwdins, a children's show on S4C in the 1990s.
 She featured in numerous Welsh language films and television series, such as Glas y Dorlan, Dinas, Pobol y Cwm, Cara Fi, and Anita.
 Her other roles included appearances on The Indian Doctor, Doctors and Stella.
 On stage she performed regularly with Theatr Genedlaethol Cymru. the Welsh-language national theatre of Wales.

 Early life and education

 Born in Caernarfon, Pritchard grew up in a bilingual household speaking Welsh and English.
 She attended Sir Hugh Owen School, and studied English, Latin, and drama at Bristol University.
 Upon graduating, she taught English and French on Saint Kitts in the Caribbean, as part of the Voluntary Service Overseas scheme.
 After returning to the UK, she taught drama in Putney, London, where she produced school plays.